-- Just click on the particular task and select End Task to close it forcefully.
+- Click on the particular task and select End Task to close it forcefully.

-Please Note: Do the same steps for each task which are consuming higher resources on the system.
+Please Note: Do the same steps for each task that consumes higher resources on the system.

 2. Update Warzone 2.0

-You can manually check for the game update to ensure there is no update pending at your end.
-An outdated game version can easily trouble you a lot including stability issues, crashes, screen glitches, cache data issues, lags, bugs, and more.
+You can manually check for the game update to ensure no update is pending at your end.
+An outdated game version can easily trouble you a lot, including stability issues, crashes, screen glitches, cache data issues, lags, bugs, and more.
 You can follow the steps below to do so.

 - Open the Battle.net launcher on your PC.

-- Now, click on the COD: Warzone 2.0 that you’re trying to repair.
+- Now, click on the COD: Warzone 2.0 you’re trying to repair.